Engelberg/ubergraph/README.md

 #### Edge Descriptions

-So Ubergraph introduces the notion of an "edge description".
+Ubergraph introduces the notion of an "edge description".
 An edge description is one of the following:

 + [src dest]
 + [src dest weight]